rafaello7/RubiksCubeSolver/README.md

 G1 = &lt;U,D,R2,L2,F2,B2&gt;.
 That is, the whole space of all 43252003274489856000 possible shuffle states of the cube is split into a cartesian product of 2217093120 x 19508428800 states.
-It means, there are 2217093120 spaces (sets of cubes), each space having 19508428800 shuffle states.
-Within each space, each cube state can be reached from another using only moves from G1.
+It means, there are 2217093120 spaces (sets of cube shuffles), each space having 19508428800 shuffle states.
+Within each space, each cube state can be reached from another one using only moves from G1.
 Also, it is not possible to reach any state from another space using only moves from the G1 set.

-Note that there are three distinct move subsets, so the cartesian products can be formed in three ways.
-Using move subsets starting from the solved cube, for the first subset the blue and green walls remain blue-green;
+Note that instead of G1 it is possible to use other two move subsets.
-for the second the yellow and white walls remain yellow-white; for the third subset the orange and red walls remain orange-red.
+When the solved cube is altered using G1 subset, the blue and green walls remain blue-green.
+For the other two subsets either the yellow and white walls remain yellow-white, or the orange and red walls remain orange-red.

-The first phase of the two-phase algorithm finds moves which transition the cube from one of the 2217093120 spaces to the space which includes the solved cube.
+The first phase of the two-phase algorithm finds moves transitioning the cube from one of the 2217093120 spaces to the space which includes the solved cube.
 Second phase finds moves solving the intermediate cube using only moves from the subset.

-Each cube space can be reached from another using 12 moves at maximum.
+Any cube space can be reached from another using up to 12 moves.
 Each cube within the space can be reached from another cube state in the same space using 18 moves at maximum.
 Hence the 30 moves max in quick mode.